The Front Bottoms: Early years (2006–2010)

+Independent years (2010–2015)

 Around 2010, the band started writing material for what would become their self-titled album.
 They released an EP called Slow Dance To Soft Rock which contained six tracks later remastered for the LP.
 A second EP, Grip N' Tie, was planned to be released later that year but was canceled.
 The songs that were on it were instead combined with the previous EP to produce an entire album.
-In late 2010, the band filmed a music video for "Maps", after being contacted through Myspace by an anonymous filmmaker, which gave them great exposure.
+In late 2010, the band filmed a music video for "Maps", after being contacted through Myspace by an anonymous filmmaker, which gave them more exposure.
 On June 2, 2011, the band had announced that they signed with Bar/None Records and would release their self-titled debut studio album on September 6, 2011.

 As of late 2010, Brian Uychich left the band to concentrate on school full-time.
 The Front Bottoms replaced Uychich with a new touring musician, Drew Villafuerte, who played bass in addition to keyboards.
 In 2012, Villafuerte stopped touring with the band as well, citing the extensive touring as too difficult.
 He was replaced by Tom Warren and Ciaran O'Donnell.

 In March 2013, the band released a video for "Twin Size Mattress" on YouTube in the promotion of their next record.
 Their second studio album, Talon of the Hawk, was released on May 21, 2013.

-On June 17, 2014, the band released a six song EP, Rose.
-The EP was named for Matthew Uychich's grandmother Rosemary, who is depicted in the cover art.
+On June 17, 2014, the band released a six-song EP, Rose.
+The EP was named for Mathew Uychich's grandmother Rosemary, who is depicted in the cover art.
 The music video for "Twelve Feet Deep" shows the band, along with audience members at a live show, wearing masks of Rosemary's face as depicted on the album cover.

+On April 18, 2015, Run for Cover and Bar/None Records released two songs by the band, and two songs by rapper GDP on Liberty and Prosperity, a split EP.